tian2992/belvo-python/docs/resources.md

 # Creating a Link with a certificate and private_key
 link = client.Links.create("sat_mx_fiscal", "johndoe", "a-password", certificate="/path/to/cert", private_key="/path/to/key")
 ```

-**:warning: Warning:**

-Please keep in mind that by using your own `encryption_key` when creating a `Link`, you
-will need to send it in **ALL** subsequent requests.

-Belvo API doesn't store passwords in plain text, neither does store custom secrets.
-Keep your custom `encryption_key` safe.
-Don't lose it.

 ### Deleting links
 A `Link` is persisted into our database when you register it, if you want you can